danebulat/proj-order-book/order-book-contracts/README.md

   changes to the mock order book codebase are made to allow the API to be used with a Plutus application.
 Refer to `mock-order-book/README.md` for more information on these modules.

+- `test/Spec.hs`<br>
+  Entry point to the test suite.
+Call `main` to run the entire test suite.

+- `test/Spec/Trace.hs`<br>
+  Test suite emulator trace and trace predicate implementations.
+Contains functions to both run the entire test suite and individual emulator traces.
+The `runTests` function will run all trace predicates in the module.
+Functions named `testN` (`test1` - `test9`) will run individual emulator trace scenarios - which are used by the trace predicates.

 ## Running Test Suite and Emulator Traces

 ### Running test suite with `cabal run`